ADL demands Fox News fire Tucker Carlson over anti-Semitic trope: ‘This has deadly significance’

 “There is a reason why people like Richard Spencer or David Duke praise Tucker Carlson,” Greenblatt said, referring to the white nationalist and former KKK leader.
 “Because indeed he’s taken their talking points and literally used his prime-time platform to mainstream them for millions of Americans.”

-The ADL director warned such segments have “real consequences,” noting that the gunman used the phrase to justify killing 11 worshipers at Tree of Life synagogue in Pittsburgh in 2018.
+The ADL director warned such segments have “real consequences,” noting that the gunman used the racist claim to justify killing 11 worshipers at Tree of Life synagogue in Pittsburgh in 2018.

 “So when Tucker Carlson invokes it on his show, when he dismisses it, it is so dangerous,” Greenblatt said.

-Greenblatt also took Fox’s owners to task, accusing them of overlooking the danger because his show brings in the most viewers on the network.
+Greenblatt also took Fox News’s owners to task, accusing them of overlooking the danger because his show brings in the most viewers on the network.

 “Where are the Murdochs?”
 Greenblatt said.
 “How can they countenance their network being used to mainstream the most violent and toxic ideas?”

-Greenblatt suggested that advertisers and affiliate stations boycott the show.
+Greenblatt suggested advertisers and affiliate stations boycott the show.

 “It is incumbent upon … from advertisers, to the cable companies, to the shareholders, to say there is just too much risk in his racism and he’s got to go,” he said.